oskari83/FlashcardApp/README.md

+# Getting Started
-This is my fullstack Mooc 2022 project
+This is my Fullstack MOOC 2022 Project